ENBell/best-practices/DMP-Forms.md

 a refactored version of subtle_forms.js, is used to validate and control all form submission.  *vivintFormManager.js* is used to pre-populate fields, run validation, show error messages and submit the form.
 It uses the same regexs as the HTML5 patterns.

-*vivintFormManager.js* is used for all form validation. *vivintFormManager.js* VFM is used on all the 2014 pages.
+*vivintFormManager.js* is used for all form validation and on all the 2014 pages.

 Older pages use the *subtle_forms.js* for validation.

-> Don't submit forms using inline javaScript

 All forms should be submitted via standard HTML5 practices to be validated.
 Use Vivint standard regex patterns for validation.

 > html5 Phone  RegEx = [\d|\.|\s|\-|\+|\(|\)]{10,18}

 > html5 postal Regex = [\d|\s|\-\w]{5,14}

 * * *